I wrote this piece in 2016, six months after my husband died. I’m reprising it today (with edits) to launch my writing on Stubstack.

 I still occasionally feel the shrill arctic wind of terror blow through my consciousness when I consider what we’ve just been through.
 What I mean is, I don’t get attached to the fear, I just notice it off-stage, doing push-ups on the slim chance I’d decide to start entertaining worrisome thinking again.

 And worries do pass through my thoughts once in a while, looking for odd demolition jobs: What if we don’t make it back to Love?
 What if our hearts took too much of a beating?
 It’s possible.
 I am never, ever blind to the suffering in this world.
 What if loss pins me down and I can’t get up?
-Then everything my family suffered through was for naught.
+Then everything my family suffered through was for nothing?
 It is scary, the very real consideration that grief might shut me down.
 What if Life cracked us open but forgets to put us back together?

 Today I spent some time in my morning meditation, pondering the horrible risk that love is, and how unfair and perilous it is, really.
-I thought a lot about my boys when they were babies, and how I still can’t believe how utterly, thoroughly beautiful they were, body and soul, how I loved them so infinitely the minute I held them for the first time that it felt like nothing in the world would ever be wrong or hard again.
+I thought a lot about my kids when they were babies, and how I still can’t believe how utterly, thoroughly beautiful they were, body and soul, how I loved them so infinitely the minute I held them for the first time that it felt like nothing in the world would ever be wrong or hard again.
 I would give anything to go back for just one day to have time with their baby selves when all of our family’s illnesses and suffering was still far off.
 (I would also like it to be a day when no one was sick or teething and we’d all had a good night’s sleep.)

 And I ache for the pain my husband had knowing he was going to have to leave them, and how he simply couldn’t face it.
+Who could?

-But he made it to the other side, and seems more abundant in his expression now, which is hard to explain to people who think the spirit is not real at all, who believe that when we die, we simply die.
+But he made it to the other side, and seems more abundant in his expression now, which is hard to explain to people who think spirit is not real at all, who believe that when we die, we simply die.
 The message he frequently shares with me is the opposite one and one I’ve heard over and over again from the people I’ve channeled: that when our bodies die, we return to Love, and we become more truly alive.
 That this here, this human life, is holy because of the compression of our potential into all the challenges we have to face to make love real here on Earth.
 The challenges are damn hard ones too, and that is why each life is so sacred.
 My husband adds a poignant twist, from his own experience: Don’t be afraid to love.
 We humans just don’t show it enough, how much we love, how big our love is.
-We hedge, we’re stingy, because we are so afraid to love and be loved in turn.
+We hedge, we’re stingy, because we are so afraid to love and be loved in return.
 We have all this joy in us, we’re made of love, yet we spend most of our lives keeping it secret from ourselves, parsing it out, trying not to get swept away by it.

 Not bad for a formerly tight-lipped Brit.

-wonder if being an intuitive turned me into such a goofball about Valentine’s Day.
+I wonder if being an intuitive is part of why I turned into such a goofball about Valentine’s Day.
 Sort of like an occupational hazard.
 Because I am so seriously unabashed about loving this holiday.
 Intuition, and the sharing of it, relies so heavily on pure love.
 The night I did my first reading and encouraged a young man to go to college, a dream he’d held so close almost no one knew about it, I felt a kind of bliss and contentment that I’d never come close to experiencing before.
 But once I chose love, I was propelled by it, I saw him so clearly in his cap and gown and I knew without a shred of doubt that if he had some encouragement he would certainly be teaching high school English someday and loving it.
 In the brief moment between when he turned to his girlfriend, my friend, and whispered, “What have you been telling her about me??”, and the next, when she, just as surprised, said, “Nothing!”, I felt a calmness about loving that filled in all the gaps of my life to that point.
 It took over.

 Three days ago, we had a spell of really frigid weather set in, the kind of cold that dives deep into negative numbers overnight, and requires no small amount of determination to face going out in the morning.
 This is the kind of cold that is so rough it’s startling, that makes you cough on your first intake of breath as you step outside.
 Hell, it makes your car cough when you try to start it.